 - So where should we go from here?
 To close the programme is politically unacceptable.
 I would therefore make two practical propositions for research and development.
 One concerns “person preferences” and the other concerns the more efficient use of scarce resources that I will refer to as risk assessment/risk management (RARM).

 Since 1997 when I resigned from the NHSBS committee I have expressed my concerns on the issue of informed choice for women invited for screening.
 The NHS has now accepted this point and agreed to rewrite the letters of invitation.

-My concern is that they will repeat the mistakes of the past if we leave this task to those with a conflict of interest.
+My concern is that the mistakes of the past wqill be repeated if we leave this task to those with a conflict of interest.
 For this reason I think there are two related areas of research.
 First the development of an information pack that includes decision aids.
 This could be used in a person preference study where well women might be offered sliding scales of benefits and harms to find the point at which screening is judged acceptable.

 To carry on regardless is no longer acceptable, nor is political spin the answer.
 Women are now better informed and the demand for change comes from them as well.
 The NHSBSP has indirectly led to the provision of the best specialist services for the diagnosis and treatment of symptomatic breast cancer in the world, riding on the back of the screening units.
 The centralisation of care has led to a dramatic fall in breast cancer mortality in the UK over the last two decades.
 If we can now add to this the prevention of cardio-vascular disease and a risk adjusted screening programme for breast cancer then everyone is a winner.